 A 4m high lantern installation was positioned at the east end of the Mall at Pulteney Street to welcome visitors to the Mall.
 This stunning entry statement adorned the Mall with colour and light as traditional lanterns hung overhead, creating an impactful moment and the perfect photo opportunity for those entering and leaving Rundle Mall.

 A food hub popped up under the Gawler Place canopy, giving retailers the opportunity to come out onto the Mall and join in with the celebrations and festivities.
 Chai Time, Hokkaido, Soonta, Love Stephy and Yummy Wheel Cake all came out into the hub, providing them with a fantastic opportunity to increase their brand awareness and engage with thousands of shoppers who were in the Mall for the celebration.
 The space was dressed with traditional cherry blossom trees and a musician played traditional music to entertain shoppers and passers-by.

 At key times throughout the day, the Mall came alive with traditional lion dancers and musicians, who moved throughout the length of the Mall, visiting and blessing retailers along the way.
 Key retailers who were involved included Haigh’s Chocolates, Jurlique, Secrets Shhh, Ted Baker, Sephora, Pandora, Koko Black, Jo Mercer and Adidas.

 God of Fortune

-During the celebrations Rundle Mall was visited by the ‘God of Fortune’, who handed out red envelopes filled with chocolate gold coins.
-To encourage foot traffic into store and support Rundle Mall retailers further, Haigh’s provided 10% off vouchers and a $25 Rundle Mall gift card was placed into 10 envelops, redeemable at any store or service within the Precinct.
+During the celebrations, Rundle Mall was visited by the ‘God of Fortune’, who handed out red envelopes filled with chocolate gold coins.
+To encourage foot traffic in store and support Rundle Mall retailers further, Haigh’s provided 10% off vouchers and a $25 Rundle Mall gift card was placed in 10 envelopes, redeemable at any store or service within the Precinct.